OscillationMethods/Visualizers/README.md

 This repository includes the code to create the animated visualization, as well as copies of the final outputs.

-These animated visualizers, with descriptions, are also available on the [vizualizations page](https://oscillationmethods.github.io/docs/viz.html) of the project website.
+The animated visualizers, with descriptions, are also available on the [vizualizations page](https://oscillationmethods.github.io/docs/viz.html) of the project website.